att-innovate/firework/README.md

 ./setup.sh
 ```

 This will open an installer GUI.
-Click *Next*, accept the the agreement, and click *Next* again to reach the *Installation directory* window.
+Click **Next**, accept the the agreement, and click **Next** again to reach the *Installation directory* window.
 By default, it chooses `~/intelFPGA/16.1`.
-Replace this with the root directory you chose for development followed by `intelFPGA/16.1`.
+Replace this with the root directory you chose followed by `intelFPGA/16.1`.
 Your window should look similar to the screenshot below.

 ![alt text](resources/images/installer.png)

-4. Click *Next* to reach the *Select Components* window.
+4. Click **Next** to reach the *Select Components* window.
 Select the following components (your selection may be different if you use free versions):

 ![alt text](resources/images/components.png)

-5. Continue clicking *Next* to proceed with the installation until it completes.
+5. Continue clicking **Next** to proceed with the installation until it completes.
 You'll receive the following *Info* dialog which you can ignore because we'll install Arria 10 device support files next:

 ![alt text](resources/images/no-devices.png)